 Remember, when we talked about shutter speed, I mentioned that there is a sensor that uses the light to capture the actual photo.
 Here is the awesome thing – the sensor can be made more or less sensitive to light!
 With a high sensitivity -or a high ISO – the sensor can capture an image quickly.
 If the sensitivity is low – low ISO – more light is needed for the sensor to take the image.

 ISO is not a camera mode, it is a setting that can be changed in shutter priority, aperture, and manual mode (see below).
 While you can change the ISO at any point in time, it comes at a cost I am afraid 🙂 If you are hooked and wanna learn more, read the full article just here.

 The Manual Mode

 The big M. Most people, including me, are very hesitant to use the manual mode to take their images – even though there are people out there that say something along the lines of “you can not be a photographer if you do not shoot in manual mode”.

 You may ignore these people.
-It is perfectly fine not to use manual mode until you have an idea about aperture, ISO, and shutter speed.
+It is perfectly fine not to use manual mode until you have an idea about aperture, ISO, and shutter speed, and you really understand your camera.
 Even then you might not need it as explained in the proper article below.
 Long talk – but what is the manual mode?